MohammedAkhil/ground-up/README.md

 # ground-up
-An installation script for mac machines with all software utilities etc
+An installation script for a developer mac machine consisting of
+- Software
+- Command line utilities
+- Developer preferences
+- Better Mac preferences